 NMRA-140 is a potent and highly selective antagonist for KOR and, in preclinical studies, has shown 300-fold selectivity over the Mu opioid receptor.
+None of our preclinical studies are powered for significance given the purpose of such studies.
 We believe this selectivity is important to avoid the potential negative effects of Mu antagonism on mood.
 An additional potential advantage of utilizing an antagonist such as NMRA-140 is that we believe it will not have the abuse liability associated with a mixed agonist/antagonist such as buprenorphine.

 We evaluated the safety, tolerability and pharmacokinetics of NMRA-140 in a randomized, double-blind, placebo-controlled Phase 1 clinical trial consisting of single ascending dose (SAD) and multiple ascending dose (MAD) portions.
+The SAD and MAD portions of the clinical trial were conducted to establish the safety profile that would be used for subsequent clinical trials.
 In the SAD portion of the trial, 56 healthy subjects were randomized to receive either a single dose of NMRA-140 or placebo at doses ranging up to 240 mg.
 In the MAD portion, 32 healthy subjects were randomized to receive 10 daily doses ranging up to 160 mg.
-Food effect was also assessed in the SAD portion of the trial.
+The effect of food on the rate and extent of absorption of NMRA-140 was also assessed in the SAD portion of the trial.
 In the Phase 1 trial, NMRA-140 showed generally dose-proportional pharmacokinetic results with a half life supportive of once-daily oral dosing.